en-yao/aiap18-tan-en-yao-162H/README.md

 `clean()` processes the input data in the following steps:
 1. Convert object columns to numeric
 2. Convert 'date' column to datetime
-3. Clean and standardize categorical columns
+3. Clean and standardize categorical columns with the goal of merging several categories into broader groups
 4. Convert negative values to positive for the column 'Max Wind Speed'<br>
 This is based on the assumption that negative values represent opposite wind direction
 5. Remove duplicate rows
-6. Impute missing values with the median <br>
+6. Impute missing values with the median.
 Missing values in a continuous numerical dataset can be imputed with either the mean or the median.
 The median is often preferred over the mean for imputing missing values in datasets because it is more robust to outliers and skewed distributions.
 If there are extreme values in the dataset, the mean can be pulled in their direction, leading to a skewed imputation value, however the median, as the middle value of a sorted dataset, is not influenced by outliers.
 It represents the central tendency without being affected by extreme values.
+Data visualization for numerical features in weather.db and air_quality.db shows numerous outliers are present, hence to avoid skewed imputations, missing values are imputed with the median.

-7. Bin numeric features (elaboration in Step 3)
+7. Bin numeric features (to be elaborated in Step 3: Feature Engineering)
-8. Feature engineering (elaboration in Step 3)
+8. Feature engineering (to be elaborated in Step 3: Feature Engineering)
 9. Convert target feature to numeric
-10. Remove outliers that may be due to instrument error <br>
+10. Remove outliers that may be due to instrument error.
 Most of the features except "Wet Bulb Temperature (deg F)" have outliers that can be naturally occurring.
 Wet Bulb Temperature values typically range between about 0°F and 100°F. A value of -60 could be the result of a measurement or sensor error.
 The outlier values that fall outside the typical Wet Bulb Temperature range between about 0°F and 100°F should be excluded from the dataset

 <br> **Step 3: Feature engineering** <br>
 Feature engineering is part of `clean()` that is mentioned in Step 2.
 Some of the features are derived from binning and others are derived from domain knowledge.
 Binning might simplify non-linear relationships between the variable and the target.
 The following are binned features: